Bashkortostan: Natural resources

-Bashkortostan is one of the major raw materials bases for Russia non-ferrous metallurgy.
+Bashkortostan is a major source of materials used in non-ferrous metallurgy.
 The republic has good deposits of lignite with a high degree of bitumen.
 This lignite can be used for obtaining a variety of different chemical products like resins, surface-active substances, gummy fertilizers, and other stimulants for plant growth.
-Mining-chemical raw materials (rock salt, lime, phosphorites, barytes, etc.) are quite substantial, and are utilized in the republic economy.
+Deposits of raw materials used in mining are also significant in the region.